barisyildizz/barisyildizz/README.md

         <p>
             <strong>
                 Manual and Automation Software Tester<br><br>
-                I specialize in Java using Selenium for automations I have experience working with C#.
+                I specialize in Java using Selenium for automations.
 Also good in performing functional, non-functional tests.
 Page Object Model and other frameworks and problem solving skills.<br><br>
                 I am passionate about learning Selenium and Appium, taking courses of Python, Linux and DevOps.<br><br>
                 Detailed-oriented, responsible, and committed engineer, with a get-it-done, on-time, and high-quality product spirit.
 Self and quick learner, self-motivated, and social.
             </strong>